alexeysp11/workflow-lib/docs/faq.md

 ### Why do we need the Organization class if we already have a Company?

-The `Company` class can refer to all companies, while the `Organization` class allows you to “link” an organizational structure to a specific company.
+The `Company` class can refer to all companies, while the `Organization` class allows you to "link" an organizational structure to a specific company.